wusongbai139/controlnet_TrainingPackage/README.md

 Python version 3.8 is required.

 1. Establish a virtual environment and install dependencies.

 - This step can be manually created or double clicked on "setup. bat" for one click installation.
+    - pytorch needs to be installed according to your own configuration

 - After installing the environment dependencies, you can directly train the model using scripts.